Student Attendance and Auditing

 Student Attendance

 Attendance is the responsibility of the student.
 Students who do not attend the first class session may be dropped from the class at the discretion of the instructor.
 In the event of excessive absences, the instructor may drop a student from a course or may lower a student’s grade.
-An instructor who drops a student for non-attendance shall do so in accordance with Administrative Procedure 4230.
+An instructor who drops a student for non-attendance shall do so in accordance with AP 5070.
 Such students may be reinstated only at the discretion of the instructor for extenuating circumstances.
 Extenuating circumstances shall be defined as reasons for absence beyond the control of the student.
 Typical examples of such circumstances would be extended illness, hospitalization, court appearances, or death in the immediate family.
 Official documentation may be required by the instructor for requests to be considered.

 Auditing of Classes